Intergalactic-XYZ/awesome-cropsteering/README.md

 - [OpenSprinkler Hardware](https://github.com/OpenSprinkler/OpenSprinkler-Hardware) - OpenSprinkler Hardware Design files, made in EagleCAD software

 - [SENTSOR Core ESP32-EMBED](https://github.com/adamalfath/sentsor-core-esp32embed) - all-in-one, super low power development board based on latest revision of ESP32 chip.
 BOM, easyEDA PCB blueprints

+- [Hydromisc](https://github.com/hydromisc/hydromisc) - Asingle PCBA with all the necessary I/O to automate a typical small to mid-size hydroponic grow, controllable over Wi-Fi.
+It may also be suitable for aquariums, ponds, or any other biological or chemical process involving water treatment

 **[⬆ back to top](#contents)**